Heilbronn Institute for Mathematical Research

 The work of the Institute is managed by a Director and Associate Director, advised by Strategic Director Professor Trevor Wooley.
-The founding Director of the Heilbronn was Professor Elmer Rees and his successor was Professor Malcolm MacCallum.
+The founding Director of the Heilbronn was Professor Elmer Rees and his successors were Professor Malcolm MacCallum and Professor Geoffrey Robinson.

 Past and present contributors to the Institute's work have included many distinguished mathematicians, such as Profs.
 Sir John Ball, Bryan Birch, Clifford Cocks, David Hand, Roger Heath-Brown, Christopher Hooley, Frank Kelly, James Norris, Michael Paterson, Tony Scholl, Nicholas Shepherd-Barron, Sir Martin Taylor and Dominic Welsh.

 The institute organizes a two-day annual conference and two or more workshops and 'Heilbronn Days' each year, and it sponsors events and conferences organized elsewhere.